achristen/Gridded-Turbulent-Source-Area/README.md

 ### fpr_write_ncdf.sav

-This compiled code calculates the flux source area ('footprint') for one given time step in a gridded version, rotates then the output into mean wind and writes a geographcally referenced raster into a netCDF file.
+This compiled code calculates the flux source area ('footprint') for one given time step in a gridded version for a given domain, rotates then the output into mean wind and writes a geographcally referenced raster into a netCDF file.
 It can be called from the command line as discussed above.

 ### fpr_write_ncdf.sav